Gozinih/Automated-MODSIM-DSS-Run/README.md

 ## Important Notes

 - Users must provide their own:
-  - MODSIM executable
+  - MODSIM executable (modify model name in BatchRunner.py and Run.py)
-  - input datasets
+  - MODSIMNodes.xlsx (to map from the .cvs files to nodes inside the Modsim model)
+  - Input datasets: csv files for each scenario

 ---